geokapp/confslice/README.md

 };
 ```

-Keys represent characteritics and can be associated with an entity or the
+Keys represent characteristics and can be associated with an entity or the
 global configuration.
 Confslice understands four different types of keys:

 1. **Key-Value**